-The reasons an ATV tire loses air is either from something getting stuck in it, the tire being worn out, not seated properly on the rim or the sudden change in temperature or elevation.
+The reasons a tire loses air is either from something getting stuck in it, the tire being worn out, not seated properly on the rim, or the sudden change in temperature or elevation.
 Let’s go over all of them in this guide.

 Before I get into why your ATV tires are flat, we need to tell you the typical PSI you should be running.

-ATV’s run at a lower PSI then your car or truck, so don’t panic if you see tire pressure lower then your vehicle.
+ATVs run at a lower PSI than your car or truck, so don’t panic if you see tire pressure lower than your vehicle.

 And I know many of you are wondering, your PSI gauge for your car doesn’t go that low.
-You’ll need a low-pressure PSI gauge like this one here for your ATV tires.
+You’ll need a tire pressure gauge that can read lower PSI of ATV tires (ad).
 It’s important to get a PSI gauge that can read low enough, don’t eyeball it!

-How To Find The Leak In Your ATV Tire
+How To Find The Leak In Your Tire

 Depending on where the leak is coming from will determine what actions you need to take to fix the leak.
 Finding the leaks in your ATV tires is very simple, here are the instructions.